 For example, it is quite common for a publicly owned corporation to have both a traditionally defined benefit plan and a defined contribution plan.
 Many corporations will also have separate plans for hourly and salaried employees.
 Employees who went from one classification to another may have benefits in both plans – i.e., separate plans for hourly (non-union), union and salaried employees.

 Benefits in one plan may be coordinated with benefits accrued in the other.
-It is critical that you correctly identify the plans involved, and understand the different types of plans you are dealing with, or you may not get your client everything they are entitled to.
+It is critical that you correctly identify the retirement plans involved, and understand the different types of plans you are dealing with, or you may not get your client everything they are entitled to.
 In addition, in most cases, it is necessary to enter a separate order directed specifically to the Retirement Plan to divide the retirement plan assets.

 Understand Retirement Plan Differences When Dividing Retirement Benefits